shap/shap/README.md

 </p>

 To get an overview of which features are most important for a model we can plot the SHAP values of every feature for every sample.
 The plot below sorts features by the sum of SHAP value magnitudes over all samples, and uses SHAP values to show the distribution of the impacts each feature has on the model output.
+The color represents the feature value (red high, blue low).
+This reveals for example that a high LSTAT (% lower status of the population) lowers the predicted home price.

 ```python
 # summarize the effects of all the features